fbleile/steinstadion/README.md

 # Project Title

 ## Short Project Description
 This project builds upon the work of Lars Lorch et al. (2024) on **Causal Modeling with Stationary Diffusions**.
-It implements and extends their approach with minor modifications and additional features aimed at improving [briefly mention your key contribution if possible].
+It implements and extends their approach with minor modifications and additional features.
+The main attribution is the newly proposed loss function, called 'Stein-Type Kernel Deviation from Stationarity' (SKDS).
+The theory has been developed during the work on my Master Thesis 'Marginal Independence in Causal Modeling with Stationary Diffusions' [mediatum.ub.tum.de](https://mediatum.ub.tum.de/node?id=1780552)

 ---